 If you have competitive or specific mountain biking goals then skill progression is essential.

-In skill development, there are four key concepts to consider:
+In skill development, there are four steps to help you progress:

 - Variation – Taking different approaches to the same learning task can improve flexible thinking and problem solving.
 When external factors become a problem, you need to find ways around maintaining a schedule .